The composting law was one of 770 California laws that went into effect at the beginning of 2022.

 When the waste breaks down in a landfill, it releases methane into the atmosphere.
 As a primary component of natural gas, methane is a greenhouse gas (GHG).

-A goal of the state is to have a 75% reduction in the level of the statewide disposal of organic waste into landfills from the 2014 level by 2025.
+The original goal of the state was to have a 75% reduction in the level of the statewide disposal of organic waste into landfills from the 2014 level by 2025.

 Other benefits to composting